-Whilst we await fresher releases – and not to mention whilst I can’t stop thinking this is ace – I thought it relevant to recap a bit, and chat all things Pvris‘ debut.
+While we await fresher releases, I thought it relevant to recap a bit, and chat all things Pvris’ debut.

 Type ‘Pvris’ and your trusty Apple tech will autocorrect this Massachusetts trio its original name, ‘Paris’.
 However, I guess they realised that monicker wasn’t as edgy as it could have been.
 I don’t know whether it was the decision to replace ‘a’ with ‘v’ that has afforded this band its innovative style, or whether they are just blessed with talent in spades, but this debut is nothing shy of staggering.

 Opening the ten-tracker, ‘Smoke’ is raucous but assumes a really solid stance.
 Encompassing thrashing drums, a rumbling baseline and a soft chief riff, Lyndsey Gunnulfsen is additionally explosive lyrically, raising echoes of a sort of electronic Paramore.
 The synths kickstarting ‘St. Patrick’ are mildly akin to an early Purity Ring, but this second piece transcends into heavier pop-rock as Gunnulfsen waxes about miracles outside her subconscious.
 Even if you aren’t the biggest headbanger to grace the planet, you can’t argue with the dynamism of this album; Gunnulfsen’s lines are fresh, with the background instruments steaming, raging and absolutely thunderous at every stage.
 The electronic overlays just add to this sublime portrait.